 In May 2017, I was named Utah's poet laureate.
 For the length of my four-year term, I will be working on a website that "maps" literary Utah.
 The site, Mapping Literary Utah, contains poems, prose excerpts and video performances by writers and storytellers that reside or have resided in Utah.
 Similar to my project Mapping Salt Lake City, these authors are tagged on a map of Utah that a site visitor can peruse, allowing her to imagine the evolving relationship between writing and place.
 "Mapping Literary Utah" launched April 2020, with help from an Academy of American Poets' Poet Laureate Fellowship.

 In April 2019, with several Salt Lake City-based poets, I also helped launch the inaugural Utah Poetry Festival, which took place at Westminster College, and featured readings from poets from every region of the state, as well as poets from the slam scene and the Utah State Poetry Society.
 The festival included panels on teaching poetry to K-12 students, and also offered interested K-12 teachers certification hours.
-The Utah Poetry Festival had to be canceled April 18, 2020, but it will likely take place in 2021.
-The festival will be free and open to the public, and will include lunch and refreshments.
-Interested participants can register here.
+The Utah Poetry Festival had to be canceled April 18, 2020, but it took place virtually during April 2021, and is now statewide and month-long throughout the month of April 2022.
+Core festival events, including readings, contests, workshops and craft talks, are alternately in-person and virtual.
+Interested participants can find out more and register here.

 If you are a Utah school, program, or arts institute interested in having me come and speak, please contact the Utah Arts Council here.